 Types of investment property lines of credit (LOC)

-If you’re considering a LOC for your real estate business, there are four potential options available to you.
-With each, you’ll receive a line of credit that you can use, pay off and use again during the draw period — typically with a variable rate but some may offer a fixed rate.
+If you’re considering a LOC for your real estate business, and don’t want to pursue an investment property loan, there are four potential options available to you.
+With each, you’ll receive a line of credit that you can use, pay off and use again during the draw period—typically with a variable rate but some may offer a fixed rate.

 This can be a great option if you’re regularly flipping houses and don’t want to apply for a new hard money loan or another loan type every time.

 Once the draw period is over, the balance at that time is amortized over the predetermined repayment term and functions similarly to a fixed-rate loan with installment payments.

 If you’re just starting out and don’t have any investment properties yet or you don’t have enough equity in your properties to get the funding you need, you may be able to use your primary residence instead and get a home equity line of credit (HELOC).

 Of course, this works only if you own the home and have enough equity to get what you need.
 If you’re considering this option, take some time to compare lenders to find the right fit.
 You’ll also want to make sure you feel comfortable financing your business venture with what is likely your biggest and most important personal asset.